kr/diff/Readme.md

-Let's say you're testing code that uses temporary files with randomized names, and your result might contain values of `*fs.PathError`.
+Let's say you're testing code that uses temporary files with randomized names, and your result might contain values of `fs.PathError`.
 You want to check that the errors are the same, but you need to ignore the file name.
 By design, the name is different every time.

-    var ignorePath = diff.Transform(func(pe *fs.PathError) any {
+    var ignorePath = diff.Transform(func(pe fs.PathError) any {
+        pe.Path = "" // it's ok to modify this copy
-        return &fs.PathError{
+        return pe
-            Op:   pe.Op,
-            Path: "", // ignore pe.Path
-            Err:  pe.Err,
-        }
     })

     diff.Test(t, t.Errorf, a, b, ignorePath)

-In this case, you use the `Transform` option to change each `*fs.PathError` into a new value, so that the transformed values are equal as long as `Op` and `Err` are equal, and unequal otherwise.
+In this case, you use the `Transform` option to change each `fs.PathError` into a new value, so that the transformed values are equal as long as the other fields, `Op` and `Err`, are equal, and unequal otherwise.

+There's also a shorthand notation for this pattern.
+This example can be rewritten using the `ZeroFields` helper option.

+    var ignorePath = diff.ZeroFields[fs.PathError]("Path")

 There are also a couple of predefined transforms exported by this package.
 Their definitions are visible